manoa-rides/manoa-rides.github.io/index.md

 The BowFolios data model is implemented by two Javascript classes: [ProfileCollection](https://github.com/manoa-rides/manoa-rides/tree/master/app/imports/api/profile) this class encapsulates a MongoDB collection with the same name and export a single variable Profiles that provides access to that collection.

+### CSS

+The application uses the [Semantic UI](http://semantic-ui.com/) CSS framework.
+To learn more about the Semantic UI theme integration with Meteor, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

+The Semantic UI theme files are in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
+Because they are in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
+(Meteor automatically loads all files into the client that are in the client/ directory).

+Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
+However, the landing page does not have a menu, and thus no padding should be attached to the body element on that page.
+To accomplish this, the [router](https://github.com/uhpool/UHPool/blob/master/app/imports/startup/client/router.js) uses "triggers" to add a remove the appropriate classes from the body element when a page is visited and then left by the user.

+List of some of the Semantic UI used in this project:
+-Images
+-Accordion
+-Item
+-Grid
+-Container
+-Table

+### Routing

+For display and navigation among its four pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).

+Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).

+UHPool defines the following routes:

+  * The `/` route goes to the public landing page.
+  * The `/directory` route goes to the public directory page.
+  * The `/<user>/profile` route goes to the profile page associated with `<user>`, which is the UH account name.
+  * The `/<user>/filter` route goes to the filter page associated with `<user>`, which is the UH account name.

+### Authentication

+For authentication, the application uses the University of Hawaii CAS test server, and follows the approach shown in [meteor-example-uh-cas](http://ics-software-engineering.github.io/meteor-example-uh-cas/).

+When the application is run, the CAS configuration information must be present in a configuration file such as [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

+Anyone with a UH account can login and use UHPool to create a portfolio.
+The user will then create their own profile and image (and car image) to gain further access.

+### Authorization

+The landing and directory pages are public; anyone can access those pages.

+The profile and filter pages require authorization: you must be logged in (i.e. authenticated) through the UH test CAS server, and the authenticated username returned by CAS must match the username specified in the URL.
+So, for example, only the authenticated user `johnson` can access the pages `http://localhost:3000/johnson/profile` and `http://localhost:3000/johnson/filter`.

+To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).

+The application implements template-based authorization using an If_Authorized template, defined in [If_Authorized.html](https://github.com/manoa-rides/manoa-rides/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/manoa-rides/manoa-rides/blob/master/app/imports/ui/layouts/user/if-authorized.js).

 # Development History